dannytlee12/sp23-cse110-lab4/expose/javascript/part2.md

 9. There will be an error since the variable i is only defined in the scope of the for loop.
 10. Line 12 will print "3" length is defined in the same scope as the print statement and 3 is the length of the prices array.
 11. The function returns the array [50, 100, 150].
 The discounted variable is defined in the same scope as the return statement so it will return the array.
 12. A. student.name
     B. student['Grad Year']
     C. student.greeting()
     D. student['Favorite Teacher'].name
     E. student.courseload[0]
 13. A. '32', since integers map to their exact string representation when adding string and int.
     B. 1, since strings map to their int representations if they can be represented as ints when subtracting strings and ints.
-    C. 3, since null maps to 0
+    C. 3, since null maps to 0.
-    D. '3null' since null maps to the string 'null'
+    D. '3null' since null maps to the string 'null'.
-    E. 4, since true maps to 1
+    E. 4, since true maps to 1.
-    F. 0, since false maps to 0 and null maps to 0
+    F. 0, since false maps to 0 and null maps to 0.
-    G. '3undefined', since undefined maps to the string 'undefined'
+    G. '3undefined', since undefined maps to the string 'undefined'.
-    H. NaN, since undefined does not map to any integer value when subtracting undefined from a string
+    H. NaN, since undefined does not map to any integer value when subtracting undefined from a string.
+14. A. true, when comparing string and int, map the string to its int value, if possible, then compare.
+    B. false, when comparing two strings, use ascii values.
+'2' is greater than '12' when comparing ascii values
+    C. true, since '2' is mapped to the int value 2 when using ==
+    D. false, since '2' is not mapped to anything when using ===.
+The string '2' is not the int 2.
+    E. false, true maps to 1 when comparing with an int.
+1 is not equal to 2.
+    F. true, Boolean(2) evaluates to true
+15. == uses the type conversion that is built into javascript. === does not.
+16.